emiliasato/ecommerce-analysis/README.md

 <img src='img/orders_corr.png' width='700'>

-Wait time and delay vs expected has the strongest negative correlation with review scores.
+Analysis on linear correlations:
+- The highest correlation coefficients with respect to the review score are wait_time (-0.33) and delay_vs_expected (-0.27). \
+- It is likely that overall delivery duration has a high impact on review scores.

 <img src='img/order_logistic_regression.png' width='700'>

-Findings from logistic regression:
+Findings from a logistic regression model:
 - Wait time is the most powerful feature that explains likelihood of getting 1 star reviews.
-  - Based on the multivariate logistic regression results, the wait_time coefficient of 0.84 indicates that an increase in wait time is associated with a higher likelihood of receiving a 1-star review.
-Specifically, for each unit increase in wait time, the probability of a 1-star review increases by 0.84, suggesting that longer wait times significantly impact customer satisfaction negatively.
+  - For each unit increase in wait time, the probability of a 1-star review increases by 0.84, suggesting that longer wait times significantly impact customer satisfaction negatively.
   - This finding emphasizes the importance of managing wait times to improve review scores and overall customer experience.

 - Other features such as price, number of products, number of sellers, freight value, and the distance between sellers and customers did not exhibit high coefficients or had elevated p-values, indicating that they do not significantly explain low review scores.

 **Q. Which seller features are impacting review scores?**\
 [Link to sellers EDA notebook](notebooks/EDA-sellers.ipynb)